GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   **Remarketing**: Advertise to people who've already visited your site, while they are not on your site.
 For example,  'Show this ad for discount wool to people who visited your store and left knitting items in their shopping cart—while they're visiting craft sites.'
 +   **Interest-based targeting**: Select ads based on a user's browsing history.
 For example, 'Show this ad to users whose browsing behaviour indicates they might be interested in knitting'.

 First-party-data and contextual targeting can be achieved without knowing anything about the user other than their activity within a site.
 These techniques don't require cross-site tracking.
 Remarketing is usually done by using cookies or some other way to recognize people across web sites: adding users to lists and then targeting them with specific ads.

+Interest-based targeting currently uses cookies or device fingerprinting to track user behaviour across as many sites as possible.
+Many people are concerned about the privacy implications of ad targeting.
+The Privacy Sandbox includes two alternatives:

-[TURTLEDOVE](https://github.com/michaelkleber/turtledove) moves the final ad "auction" (to choose the most relevant ads) to the browser.
+* [TURTLEDOVE](https://github.com/michaelkleber/turtledove) moves the final ad "auction" (to choose the most relevant ads) to the browser.
 The API leverages information which is only stored in the user's browser itself, about advertisers the user had previously expressed an interest in, along with information about the current page.
 Two requests are sent for ads: one to retrieve an ad based on contextual data, and one to retrieve an ad based on an advertiser-defined interest.
 The browser has the responsibility of ensuring these requests are independent and *uncorrelated* so they can't be linked together to let an ad network know that the requests are from the same person.
 An "auction" is then conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
 This code *can only be used to choose between ads*: it cannot make network requests, or access the DOM or external state.

-Interest-based targeting currently uses cookies or device fingerprinting to track user behaviour across as many sites as possible.
-Many people are concerned about the privacy implications of ad targeting.
-The Privacy Sandbox includes two alternatives:

-[FLoC](https://github.com/jkarlin/floc) generates clusters of similar people, known as cohorts or "flocks".
+* [FLoC](https://github.com/jkarlin/floc) generates clusters of similar people, known as cohorts or "flocks".
 Data is generated locally on the user's browser, not by a third party.
 The browser shares the generated flock data, but this cannot be used to identify or track individual users.
 This enables companies to target ads based on the behavior of people with similar browsing behaviour, while preserving privacy.

 ### Combat fingerprinting

-**Goal: Reduce the amount of sensitive data revealed by APIs and make access to sensitive data controllable by users, and measurable.**
+**Goal:** Reduce the amount of sensitive data revealed by APIs and make access to sensitive data controllable by users, and measurable.

 Browsers have taken steps to [deprecate third-party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html?mod=article_inline), but techniques to identify and track the behaviour individual users, known as fingerprinting, have continued to evolve.
 Fingerprinting uses mechanisms that users aren't aware of and can't control.

-{% Aside %}
-Sites such as [Panopticlick](https://panopticlick.eff.org) and [amiunique.org](https://amiunique.org/) show how fingerprint data can be combined to identify you as an individual.
-{% endAside %}

-The [Privacy Budget](https://github.com/bslassey/privacy-budget) proposal aims to limit the potential for fingerprinting by identifying how much fingerprint data is exposed by JavaScript APIs or other 'surfaces' (such as HTTP request headers) and setting a limit on how much of this data can be accessed.
+* The [Privacy Budget](https://github.com/bslassey/privacy-budget) proposal aims to limit the potential for fingerprinting by identifying how much fingerprint data is exposed by JavaScript APIs or other 'surfaces' (such as HTTP request headers) and setting a limit on how much of this data can be accessed.

-Fingerprinting surfaces such as the [User-Agent](https://github.com/WICG/ua-client-hints) header will be reduced in scope, and the data made available by alternative mechanisms such as [Client Hints](https://wicg.github.io/ua-client-hints/) will be subject to Privacy Budget limits.
+* Fingerprinting surfaces such as the [User-Agent](https://github.com/WICG/ua-client-hints) header will be reduced in scope, and the data made available by alternative mechanisms such as [Client Hints](https://wicg.github.io/ua-client-hints/) will be subject to Privacy Budget limits.
 Other surfaces, such as the [device orientation](https://bugs.chromium.org/p/chromium/issues/detail?id=1018180) and [battery-level](https://bugs.chromium.org/p/chromium/issues/detail?id=661792) APIs, will be updated to keep the information exposed to a minimum.

+### IP address security

+**Goal:** Control access to IP addresses to reduce covert fingerprinting, and allow sites to opt out of seeing IP addresses in order to not consume privacy budget.

+Your IP address is the public 'address' of your computer on the internet, which in most cases is dynamically assigned by the network through which you connect to the internet.
+However, even dynamic IP addresses may remain stable over a significant period of time. not surprisingly, this means that IP addresses are a significant source of fingerprint data.

+* The [Willful IP Blindness](https://github.com/bslassey/ip-blindness) proposal is an attempt to provide a privacy-preserving alternative.

 ### Combat spam, fraud and denial-of-service attacks

-**Goal: Verify user authenticity without fingerprinting.**
+**Goal:** Verify user authenticity without fingerprinting.

 Anti-fraud protection is crucial for keeping users safe, and to ensure that advertisers and site owners can get accurate ad performance measurements.
 Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to [fingerprinting](#glossary-fingerprinting) techniques that damage privacy.

-The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing authenticity of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.
+* The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing authenticity of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.

-### IP address security
-**Goal: Control access to IP addresses to reduce covert fingerprinting, and allow sites to opt out of seeing IP addresses in order to not consume privacy budget.**

-Your IP address is the public 'address' of your computer on the internet, which in most cases is dynamically assigned by the network through which you connect to the internet.
-However, even dynamic IP addresses may remain stable over a significant period of time.

-Not surprisingly, this means that IP addresses are a significant source of fingerprint data.
-The [Willful IP Blindness](https://github.com/bslassey/ip-blindness) proposal is an attempt to provide a privacy-preserving alternative.

 ### Third parties that aren't third parties

-**Goal: Enable entities to declare that related domain names are owned by the same first party: apple.com and icloud.com, for example.**
+**Goal:** Enable entities to declare that related domain names are owned by the same first party: apple.com and icloud.com, for example.

 Many organizations own sites across multiple domains.
 For example, google.com, google.co.uk, and youtube.com are owned by the same entity, as are apple.com and icloud.com, or amazon.com.au and amazon.de.
 This can become a problem if restrictions are imposed on tracking user identity across sites that are seen as 'third-party' but actually belong to the same organization.

-[First Party Sets](https://github.com/krgovind/first-party-sets/) aims to make the web's concept of first and third parties more closely aligned with the real world's by enabling multiple domains to declare themselves as belonging to the same first party.
+* [First Party Sets](https://github.com/krgovind/first-party-sets/) aims to make the web's concept of first and third parties more closely aligned with the real world's by enabling multiple domains to declare themselves as belonging to the same first party.

 ## Next steps